gregorias/anki-code-highlighter/DEV.md

 ## Updating highlight.js

 Anki code highlighter comes in bundled with the [highlight.js][hljs] JavaScript package.
-The JS package's files are included in `assets`, e.g., `assets/_ch-highlight.js` contains the single-file implementation of [highlight.js][hljs].
+The JS package’s files are included in `assets`, e.g., `assets/_ch-highlight.js` contains the single-file implementation of [highlight.js][hljs].